DimitriChrysafis/dimitrichrysafis.github.io/folder/post4.md

 ### Step 4: Eigenvalues

 Once the matrix is sufficiently diagonal, the eigenvalues are the diagonal elements of the matrix.
 These eigenvalues correspond to the roots of the polynomial.
-Specifically, the eigenvalues are the values \( \lambda_1, \lambda_2, \dots, \lambda_n \) on the diagonal.

 <br />